Important Post Graduation Work Permit (PGWP) Changes for 2026

 If your study permit was issued based on an application on or after November 1, 2024, and you graduated from non-degree programs (e.g., diplomas, certificates, post-grad certificates), your program must fall under a PGWP-eligible field of study aligned to long-term labour shortages (tracked via CIP codes).

-IRCC updated this list July 4, 2025 and noted it had reinstated programs removed on June 25, 2025 until the next update in early 2026.
+IRCC updated this list on July 4, 2025, noting that it had reinstated programs removed on June 25, 2025, until the next update in early 2026.
 Always check the current list before applying.

 Public-Private Partnership (Curriculum-Licensing) Programs Are Largely Ineligible